House GOP Unveils Plan to Avert Government Shutdown

-(WASHINGTON) — House GOP leaders unveiled a plan Saturday to avert a government shutdown next weekend and keep the government open through Dec.
+WASHINGTON — House GOP leaders unveiled a plan Saturday to avert a government shutdown next weekend and keep the government open through Dec.
 22.

 The measure would buy time for bipartisan talks on a bigger budget agreement that would give the Pentagon and government agencies significant relief from a pending budget freeze.